Dramatic changes in transportation during the Industrial Revolution

 Canals could carry much more cargo than traditional methods, and they could do so much more quickly.

-In Britain, canal building exploded during the late 18th and early 19th centuries.
+In Britain, canal building exploded during the late 18th and early 19th centuries, with peak canal mania in the 1790s.

-This was when a large number of canals were built, often by private companies who hoped to make a profit from them.
+Canals were often built by private companies who hoped to make a profit from them.

 Many of these canals were not very successful, and some ended up going bankrupt.

-However, some canals became very popular and played an important role in transporting goods around the country.
+However, some canals became very popular and played an important role in transporting goods around the country longer term.

 British transport canal